Before employees can take protected industrial action, they first need to apply to us to hold a protected action ballot.

 A ballot can be held when:

-- bargaining fails for a new enterprise agreement
+- bargaining for a new enterprise agreement

-- the existing agreement is out-of-date.
+- the existing agreement has expired.

 The employees apply for a protected action ballot order

-The form asks questions including:
+The Form F34 asks questions including:

 - What genuine attempts have been taken to come to an agreement

-The Commission makes a ballot order
+We make a ballot order

 If we approve the application, we will make an order.
 The order will include: